Philip Laing: Voyage to Otago

 While a violent storm prevented departure the ship lay in anchor in Lamlash Bay for 10 days before they managed to sail until worsening conditions again forced the ship to take shelter, this time in Milford Haven in Wales where they dropped anchor at 7 a.m. on 12 December.
 For eight days the ship lay at anchor during which time the passengers were able to make visits ashore.
 Burns also had a plumber make repairs on the ship, in the interests of the emigrants.
 Finally, the ship was able to depart on 20 December 1847 for New Zealand.

 The Philip Laing carried 26 crew, 247 emigrants, of which 12 were in cabins and 235 in steerage.
 Among the passengers were 93 children under 14 years of age.
 Steerage passengers were in one open cabin, 45 metres by 11 metres which was lined down each side with narrow bunks.

 Once underway the ship’s best day's run was 216 miles, which occurred on 24 February 1848.
 Other runs referred to include 172 miles, 188 miles, and 204 miles.
 The ship’s log records that at times it reached speeds of 9, 9 1/2, and even 9 3/4 knots.

 The ship arrived at Port Chalmers in Otago Harbour on 15 April 1848 after a passage of 117 days.
 Here she found already anchored, the John Wickliffe, which had arrived three weeks earlier.

 Despite being somewhat smaller than the 662-ton John Wickliffe, the Philip Laing carried the majority of the immigrants (247, to John Wickliffes 97), the larger ship having largely been laden with provisions for the new settlement.

 Following her arrival at Port Chalmers at least three of the ship’s crew deserted.

-Captain Elles married Clementine Burns the eldest daughter of the Thomas and Clementina Burns on 14 June 1848.
+Captain Elles married Clementine Burns the eldest daughter of Thomas and Clementina Burns on 14 June 1848.
 The wedding certificate, signed by Thomas Burns, is preserved in the historic Bible of the Philip Laing, which is one of the most sacred relics in the Otago Early Settlers' Library.
 The courtship had begun on the voyage out.

 On 15 June the ship departed for Wellington arriving there on 19 June.